juliezard/HackTheBox/Boxes/Tier 0/Tier 0.md

 ![meow_ping](https://github.com/juliezard/HackTheBox/blob/main/Boxes/Tier%200/images/meow_ping.png?raw=true)

 Nmap is a tool used to find open ports on a target

+By default, Nmap scans the most common 1,000 ports for each protocol

 - ```sudo nmap {target_IP}```
   - ```sudo nmap -sV {target_IP}```
     - ```-sV``` switch stands for version detection